A wrist splint is a brace that looks like a fingerless glove. It

 can cause your muscles to weaken.
 During and after a period of splint use,

-exercising and slowly increasing hand and wrist movements will help prevent
+exercise and slowly increase your hand and wrist movements.
+This will help prevent

 your wrist muscles from weakening.

 Splints are available in drugstores without a prescription.
 They are